-I, like many people going into 2021, am continuing the process of cutting down on the amount of stuff that clutters the crevices of my space.
+I, like many people since Covid began, have been in a continuous process of cutting down on the amount of stuff that clutters the crevices of my space.
 I have found it easier to stay tidy, to move, to think, and to breathe when I own fewer things.
 Don’t get me wrong – I am not a minimalist by any means.
 My closet full of vintage clothes and collections of letters certainly bar me from taking that title.
 But cutting down on things I don’t have any use for has been freeing.
 Continuing my process of organization was my biggest resolution for 2021, and my first big project to tackle was my unsightly collection of sentimental items.
 They had occupied junk drawers, been moved into shoeboxes, and even spent a brief time naked and alone on a bookcase shelf.
 They needed a permanent home.

 I have always found myself in quite a bind when it comes to mementos.
 Cutting back on kitchenware and beauty products was always a breeze, but how could I possibly bear to part with a handwritten letter from a friend that I rarely saw anymore?
 Or throw away a photo booth strip from my first date with my boyfriend?
 Or toss out a wristband from a memorable music festival I went to in my junior year of high school?